meeshkan/vanity/readme.md

 # vanity

-- Weekly metrics for your GitHub repos
+- Weekly metrics for your GitHub repos.

 ## Deploy